 Weekend Cohort: Saturday & Sunday

 Written Examinations + Coursework

-The program- Diploma in Higher Education in Psychology (DHEP) is offered by Colombo Institute of Research and Psychology (CIRP) and is recognized by Coventry University.
-The program spans for 5 semesters and include a psychology placement module to enhance students applied psychology knowledge.
-Moreover, the modules are included into the curriculum to enhance the quality and standards of the students who wish to transfer to BSc (Hons) program as a continuation of further academic studies.
-The bridging modules are designed to equal the first year curriculum of any given Psychology BSc program adhering BPS guidelines.
+The program- Diploma in Higher Education in Psychology (DHEP) is offered by Colombo Institute of Research and Psychology (CIRP) and is recognized by our partner universities.
+The program spans for 6 semesters and includes a psychology placement module to enhance students applied psychology knowledge.
+Moreover, the modules are included into the curriculum to enhance the quality and standards of the students who wish to transfer to BSc (Hons) program as a continuation of further academic studies, with one of our partner institutions overseas.